Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Problem Formulations and Solutions; The MART and MARE Schemes

 We note that the ART equation derived in the previous section is different from that in~\cite{JR:sbaramec}.
 In particular, due to the time-slotted nature of the current system and the queuing models, the numerators of the constituting terms of the ART are nonlinear (second-order polynomial) functions of $\rho$.
-Moreover, here, we also take into account the effect of transmit power on the ART, and we are interested to find the optimal transmit power, $P^*$, and the optimal probability of task assignment to the RS, $\rho^*$, that minimize the ART in the system.
+Moreover, here, we also take into account the effect of transmit power on the ART, and we desire to obtain the optimal transmit power, $P^*$, and the optimal probability of task assignment to the RN, $\rho^*$, that lead to the minimum ART in the system.
 Specifically, we aim at addressing the following problem which is referred to as the MART problem:

 where, $C1-C6$ state the stability conditions for the buffers of the system; $C7$ indicates that the maximum power a node can use is $\hat{P}$ and $C8$ states the domain of $\rho$.